ashawley/aws-lambda-github-merge/README.md

 This code is designed to run at AWS Lambda.
 This makes it difficult to test outside of AWS Lambda.
-The app runs in Lambda with input from SNS based on GitHub notifications and is called in AWS Lambda in the peculiar way that Lambda operates.
+The app runs in Lambda with input from API gateway based on GitHub webhooks and is called in AWS Lambda in the peculiar way that Lambda operates.

 The `LambdaApp` trait is defined to enforce a type signature for an AWS Lambda functions, and can help with testing locally by providing